 - Details of the company’s initial share capital and the register of members

-- Registration with HMRC for VAT, payroll etc.
+- HMRC registration for VAT, payroll etc.

 - Other items of pressing interest to the company

-- Arrangements for the next directors’ meeting
+- Arrangements for the next board meeting

 Going forward, you’ll also need to make arrangements for regular meetings of the directors and for written minutes to be produced for each meeting that takes place.